 Periodic nail trimming is required to prevent harm to you and your family, as well as to other pets.
 Rabbits have sharp nails and can easily scratch when they kick out their back feet, often quite forcefully.
 Use nail trimmers designed for pets and clip the sharp tip of the nail so you aren’t in danger of cutting too far down past the ‘quick’, where the blood vessels and nerves are.
 It is very difficult to judge where the quick is with black nails.
 Have your vet show you the proper technique.

-All pet rabbits in Australia should be vaccinated against rabbit calicivirus (RCD or RHDV).
+All pet rabbits in Australia and New Zealand should be vaccinated against rabbit calicivirus (RCD or RHDV).
 The disease is almost always fatal and death occurs rapidly, within 12 to 18 hours, from respiratory and heart failure.
-There is no known treatment and a number of strains have been detected in Australia.
+There is no known treatment and a number of strains have been detected in both countries.
 Vaccination should be performed by your vet at 10 to 12 weeks of age.
 Two vaccinations 1 month apart, then 6 monthly boosters are recommended for continuing protection.

 Just as with pet dogs and cats, a 6 monthly check-up for your rabbit is a good idea to ensure your rabbit has as healthy and happy a life as possible.
 This can be done at the time of the calicivirus vaccination and your vet can check and file your rabbit’s teeth and get the toenails clipped as well.